f5devcentral/f5xc-site-query/README.md

 ## Overview

-Helper tool `get-sites.py` queries application objects (HTTP and TCP Load Balancers, Proxys and Origin Pools) per namespace (or all namespaces) and creates a json file with all objects listed per site, virtual site and namespace.
+Helper tool `get-sites.py` queries application objects (HTTP / UDP / TCP Load Balancers, Dynamic Proxies and Origin Pools) per namespace
+(or all namespaces) and creates a json inventory file with all objects listed per site, virtual site and namespace.

-The generated json output file helps to answer questions like:
+The generated json inventory file helps to answer questions like:

   - a) What application objects are assigned to a site or virtual site and in what namespace
   - b) Who created an application object